-IPM is proud to have NINE staffers launch their careers as front desk receptionists and go on to hold numerous positions within our organization.
+IPM is proud to have SIX staffers launch their careers as front desk receptionists and go on to hold numerous positions within our organization.
 Now that’s a success story worth sharing!

 Women Pharmacist Day was founded to celebrate the contributions women pharmacists make every day in providing quality care to communities across the country.
 It is observed on the twelfth day of National Pharmacists Month to honor the important role of Elizabeth Gooking Greenleaf, the first female pharmacist in the United States, who also juggled the needs of 12 children!